1980 Arizona Wildcats football team: USC

 In Smith's first big test as Arizona's coach, the Wildcats took on USC, who was ranked second in the nation.
-The Trojans would hold the Wildcats to only ten points to win.
-Smith would become a future coach at USC in 1987.
+The Trojans would be no match for the Wildcats as they would earn an easy victory.
+Smith would ultimately leave Arizona to become USC’s coach after the 1986 season.

 Notre Dame

-Arizona played Notre Dame for the first time since 1941.
-At home against the fourth-ranked Fighting Irish, the Wildcats never had a chance against the Fighting Irish, and scored only a field goal.
+Arizona played Notre Dame for the first time since 1941, with Notre Dame making its first visit to the state of Arizona.
+At home against the tough fourth-ranked Fighting Irish, the Wildcats never had a chance as they would be outplayed and scored only a field goal.
+A memorable play occurred in the second half when the Irish faked a punt to have more points and Arizona never recovered.

-To date, this remains Notre Dame's only visit to Tucson, as the Wildcats believed that it would be too expensive to schedule a home game against a storied non-conference opponent like the Irish, allegedly since Tucson is a smaller market.
+To date, this remains Notre Dame's only visit to Tucson (and very likely the only time ever), as the Wildcats believed that it would be too expensive to schedule a home game against a storied non-conference opponent like the Irish, allegedly since Tucson is a small market.

 UCLA

 For homecoming, Arizona hosted second-ranked UCLA.
-The Bruins were poised to get the top ranking with a win, as Alabama lost to Mississippi State earlier that day.
+The Bruins were poised to get the top ranking with a win, as #1 Alabama had lost to Mississippi State earlier that day.
 However, the Wildcats put those hopes to rest by upsetting the Bruins and finally giving Smith his first home win as coach.
 It was also Smith's first big win at Arizona.
 The win by Arizona, combined with Alabama's loss, stunned the college football world as the top two ranked teams lost that day.